polyglotdev/the-git-and-github-bootcamp/README.md

 - "global information tracker": you're in a good mood, and it actually works for you.
 Angels sing, and a light suddenly fills the room
 - stupid. contemptible and despicable. simple.
 - *God damn idiotic truckload of sh*t\*

+## Git != GitHub

+Git is a version control system that allows you to track changes in your codebase, collaborate with other developers, and revert to previous stages.
+GitHub is a platform that allows you to store your Git repositories in the cloud, collaborate with other developers, and deploy your code to the web.